 “If you have a small business with a few transactions and minimal inventory, a POS system might be too expensive,” Cairns said.
-“If you have numerous transactions across a number of saleable items, then the time saved by the POS would likely pay for [your investment into] it.”
+“If you have numerous transactions across a number of salable items, then the time saved by the POS [system] would likely pay for [your investment in] it.”

-A: The short answer: POS software is a part of a POS system.
+POS software is a part of a POS system.
 POS software is the platform used to complete sales transactions, plus it helps manage other business integrations.
-A POS system is the combination of POS hardware (e.g., a tablet, cash drawer, receipt printer, and credit card reader) and the software.
+A POS system is the combination of POS hardware (e.g., a tablet, cash drawer, receipt printer and credit card reader) and the software.

 When choosing a POS system for your business, consider both your current and future business needs.

-“If you are building a small business, invest in a more advanced POS that will not only meet your needs today but [will] set you up for success down the road," said Weitz.
-"Having to make adjustments and larger purchases later will only slow you down when your business is ready for growth.”
+“If you are building a small business, invest in a more advanced POS [system] that will not only meet your needs today, but set you up for success down the road,” Weitz said.
+“Having to make adjustments and larger purchases later will only slow you down when your business is ready for growth.”

-The short answer: mobile/tablet, terminal, online (cloud-based) and self-service kiosk – or sometimes a combination of the different options.
+The short answer is mobile/tablet, terminal, online (cloud-based) and self-service kiosk – or sometimes a combination of these options.
 Since a POS system is made up of software and hardware, the type of POS system you create can vary.
-You can have a either a cloud-based (online) system or a local server-based (onsite) system.
+You can have either a cloud-based (online) system or a local server-based (on-site) system.

 When choosing the hardware for your system, you can choose a mobile/tablet POS system or a stationary terminal system.
-Tablets/mobile are the most popular and desired type of POS, since they offer great flexibility.
-A terminal is an all-in-one system that has both software and hardware, although “terminal” also describes the computer/touchscreen combos.
+A mobile/tablet system is the more popular and desired type of POS system since it offers great flexibility.
+A terminal is an all-in-one system that has both software and hardware, although “terminal” also describes computer/touchscreen combos.
 Terminals tend to be big and bulky; however, smaller, sleeker versions have recently been introduced, which are more desirable than their legacy counterparts.

-A: The short answer: It depends on your business.
-Very small businesses with just a few sales may only need a tablet, card reader and receipt printer.
+It depends on your business.
+Very small businesses with just a few sales may need only a tablet, card reader and receipt printer.
 Most businesses need a card reader (or credit card terminal), a receipt printer and a way to store their cash (a cash drawer).
 You’ll also likely need a device to register the information onto (e.g., a tablet or terminal).

 Retail businesses may need additional components like barcode scanners, customer display screens and coin dispensers.
-Restaurants or bars may need kiosks, kitchen printers and scales.
+Restaurants and bars may need kiosks, kitchen printers and scales.
 If you’re looking for a POS system for a restaurant or bar specifically, check out our TouchBistro review and our Toast review.